-Included on the Company's consolidated balance sheets at March 31, 2015 and December 31, 2014 is approximately \$387.3 million and \$351.4 million, respectively, in residential whole loans arising from the Company's 100% equity interest in certificates issued by certain trusts established to acquire the loans.
+Included on the Company's consolidated balance sheets at June 30, 2015 and December 31, 2014, are approximately \$429.3 million and \$351.4 million, respectively, of residential whole loans arising from the Company's 100% equity interest in certificates issued by certain trusts established to acquire the loans.
 Based on its evaluation of these interests and other factors, the Company has determined that the trusts are required to be consolidated for financial reporting purposes.